Partial normalizations of Coxeter arrangements and discriminants: Ring structures associated with Coxeter groups

-\begin{proof} The key step is to show that the combinatorial structure of $L_\ell$ and $\tilde\A$ is the same.
-For then by the universal property of weak normality, there exists an analytic map $\pi\colon(L_\ell,0)\to(\tilde\A,0)$ such that $s=t\circ\pi$.
-This map is a homeomorphism, and therefore has a (topological) inverse.
-To see that the inverse is analytic, it is enough, once again by Hartogs's Theorem, to prove it so outside codimension $2$.
-It is clearly so over regular points of $\A$, since here the projections $\tilde\A\to\A$ and $L_\ell\to \A$ are both bianalytic.
+The natural bijections $s^{-1}(a)\to t^{-1}(a)$ give rise to a natural bijection $L_\ell\to\tilde \A$ over $\A$.
+We have to show now that this bijection is biholomorphic.
+Both spaces are Cohen-Macaulay, so it is enough to prove this outside a set of codimension $2$.
+It is clearly biholomorphic over smooth points of $\A$, since here the projections $\tilde\A\to\A$ and $L_\ell\to\A$ are both biholomorphic.
 The codimension-$1$ singularities of $\A$ are of type $A_1+A_1$ (a normal crossing of $2$ branches, with reducible representation) and $A_2$.
-Over points of the first kind, both $\tilde\A$ and $L_\ell$ are regular, and so $\pi^{-1}$ is analytic.
-Over points of the second kind, the computation carried out in Example~\ref{108} shows that $\pi$ is an isomorphism.
+Over points of the first kind, both $\tilde\A$ and $L_\ell$ are smooth, by Corollary \ref{45}, and so the bijection is indeed biholomorphic.
+Over points of the second kind, the argument of Example~\ref{108} shows that here too the bijection is biholomorphic. \end{proof}